 The rode is the line connecting the anchor to the boat.
 Nylon line is ideal because it is light, strong and stretches, it also can be stored wet and is easy to handle.
-Add a length of chain between the anchor and the nylon line to aid in setting of the anchor.
+Add a length of chain between the anchor and the nylon line to prevent abrasion of the line.